videosdk-live/videosdk-docs/react_native_docs_versioned_docs/version-0.1.x/guide/video-and-audio-calling-api-sdk/handling-media/image-capture.md

 }
 ```

-- We've rendered the `CaptureImageListener` component within the `MeetingView` component.
+- Then the `CaptureImageListener` component has to be rendered within the `MeetingView` component.

 ```js
 import CaptureImageListner from './captureImageListner';